monero0/monero/README.md

 New users should download Monero 0 from our github at https://github.com/monero0/monero0 , Monero 0 can be compiled off of master and binaries will be up shortly.

+## FAQ

+*Is Monero 0 a hard fork from Monero?*

+No. Monero hard forked from itself when updating to version 12 from 11.
+We are fully compatible with version 11 of the Monero Network.

+*Why are you against hard forking?*

+We believe the decision to hard fork was made by a small group of developers in a unilateral manner.
+The hard fork compromises the security provided by Proof of Work.

+*Is Monero 0 premined?*

+No. Premine would be impossible.

+*Is this an ICO?*

+No.

+*How do I get Monero 0*

+If you have Monero, you will already have the equivalent amount of Monero 0.

+*Do you have replay protection?*

+No. It is on the responsibility of the cryptocurrency that is hard forking to implement replay protection.
+To avoid replay attacks, users should simultaneously transfer their balances to new seperate wallets on Monero and Monero 0.
+For more information regarding replay attack and replay protection, please consult this resources here: https://bitcointechtalk.com/how-to-protect-against-replay-attacks-7a00bd2fe52f

+*How is this project related to Monero V?*

+We are not associated with Monero V. They plan to hard fork from Monero (not Monero 0) after the hard fork to version 12.

 ## Supporting the Project